CompleteUnityDeveloper/06-Laser-Defender/README.md

 2. Create an apply a script which moves the texture offset each frame.

 **After watching (learning outcomes)…**

 Create a scrolling background by incrementing texture offset each frame.

+### 25 Introducing Particle Effects ###

+**In this video (objectives)…**

+1. Create our first particle system and tune it to look like a starfield.
+2. Create a second starfield to show some parallax and different effect.

+**After watching (learning outcomes)…**

+Use particle systems to create a starfield.